 Pro Tip: Download apps that can be used on a wide range of mobile platforms and computers to help save you money while making purchases.
 Our favorite is the FREE app Honey.
 It finds coupons on any items you are about to buy.

 What kind of authentic list would this be without Paris?
-It is truly my favorite city on earth.
-Though this may sounds cliché, after living in France for years and enjoying the magic of Paris up-close, I found the city has a magic like no other.
+It is truly one of our favorite cities on earth.
+Though this may sounds cliché, after visiting in France for years and enjoying the magic of Paris up-close, we found the city has a magic like no other.
 It is palpable and undeniable, with a heartbeat you feel throughout the city.

 Perhaps it’s the romantic feel, the unique history, or the way of life of the people, but somehow Paris feels a thousand times less fast-paced than America.
 In a city that believes Americans work too hard, Parisians enjoy the beauty of life and a slower pace, prioritizing life above work.